Fohhn/Fohhn-Q-SYS-Dante-Device-Plugin/README.md

 2. Drag a Fohhn plugin from plugins to your project
 3. Configure IP address and Fohhn-Net ID in the properties

-Tested with Q-SYS Designer 9.3.1
+Tested with Q-SYS Designer 9.4.7 LTS

 ## Fohhn-Dante-Device-Plugin.qplug
 **Functions:**